 ESRC supports the creation of new insights from research and data collections into health and care services as well as research into the wider factors affecting physical and mental health including income, housing, social deprivation, and behaviours.

-Sharing insights into ageing and social care
+Sharing insights into social care

 Delivering effective social care is crucial to enabling the population to live well throughout their lives.
 ESRC has invested in research and data collections that investigate sustainability and wellbeing in care holistically across systems, as well as what enables promising innovations in social care service delivery and how they can be scaled up.